Gatan Imaging Filter (GIF)

 Phosphor scintillator with HCR optical stack

 Electrons projected by the GIF optics onto the detector impinge on a phosphor that emits a pulse of light for each beam electron that strikes it.
 A novel optical stack captures each light pulse and channels it to the immediately adjacent CCD pixels.
-This proprietary HCR technology from Gatan ensures that light pulses are captured with a very narrow point spread function, and thereby preserve optimum resolution in the images and electron energy loss spectra.
+This proprietary HCR technology from Gatan ensures that light pulses are captured with a very narrow point spread function, thereby preserving optimum resolution in the images and electron energy loss spectra.

 References